Gas flare: Crude oil production flares

 When crude oil is extracted and produced from oil wells, raw natural gas associated with the oil is brought to the surface as well.
 Especially in areas of the world lacking pipelines and other gas transportation infrastructure, vast amounts of such associated gas are commonly flared as waste or unusable gas.
-The flaring of associated gas may occur at the top of a vertical flare stack or it may occur in a ground-level flare in an earthen pit (as in the adjacent photo).
+The flaring of associated gas may occur at the top of a vertical flare stack, or it may occur in a ground-level flare in an earthen pit.
 Preferably, associated gas is reinjected into the reservoir, which saves it for future use while maintaining higher well pressure and crude oil producibility.

-Advances in satellite monitoring, along with voluntary reporting, have revealed that about 150 × 109 cubic meters (5.3 × 1012 cubic feet) of associated gas have been flared globally each year since at least the mid 1990s until 2020.
+Advances in satellite monitoring, along with voluntary reporting, have revealed that about 150 × 109 cubic meters (5.3 × 1012 cubic feet) of associated gas have been flared globally each year since at least the mid-1990s until 2020.
 In 2011, that was equivalent to about 25 percent of the annual natural gas consumption in the United States or about 30 per cent of the annual gas consumption in the European Union.
 At market, this quantity of gas—at a nominal value of $5.62 per 1000 cubic feet—would be worth US$29.8 billion.

 Additionally, the waste is a significant source of carbon dioxide (CO2) and other greenhouse gas emissions.